Understanding Access Modifiers in C#

 Public Access Modifier:

-One of the simplest one, the objects that decorated with public keyword they can be access from everywhere no limitations.
-That's why, there is no accessibility restriction:
+One of the simplest ones is the objects that are decorated with the public keyword they can be accessed from everywhere with no limitations.
+That's why there is no accessibility restriction:

 Example: